• What mining equipment is used in surface mining?

 • ANSYS – Fatigue prevention analysis

 Consistent industry engagement and continuous product refinement results in premium fit-for-purpose mining solutions.
-Austin Engineering were identified by Australians Financial Review as one of Australia and New Zealands Most Innovative Companies of 2019.
+Austin Engineering were identified by Australians Financial Review as one of Australia and New Zealand’s Most Innovative Companies of 2019.

 Increase Your Dump Truck Payload

 The lighter weight but higher strength body combined with clever design create a deficit in the total mass of the loaded dump truck tray.
-This differential, between OEM tray and an Austin custom-engineered tray can be taken up by additional material, resulting in greater resource capacity and therefore higher dump volume per cycle.
+This differential, between an OEM tray and an Austin custom-engineered tray can be taken up by additional material, resulting in greater resource capacity and therefore, higher dump volume per cycle.

-The Austin Engineering HPT truck body has up to a 15% overall mass saving when compared to other Austin models which already offer considerable mass savings over most OEM truck bodies.
+The Austin Engineering HPT truck body has up to a 15% overall mass saving when compared to other Austin models, which already offer considerable mass savings over most OEM truck bodies.
 High-tensile strength steel creates a thinner, lighter tray without sacrificing strength or durability.
 In fact, the HPT outperforms comparable truck bodies in both hardness and penetrability, boasting a Birnell rating greater than 450HB.

 A slightly lowered V floor angle from 4.5° to 3° allows for flat-floor styling and capacity with V floor functionality.
-The V floor design drives the load to the centre of the tray and funnels it to the exit point, this enables complete tray emptying which ensures maximum payload is achieved with every dump cycle.
+The V floor design drives the load to the centre of the tray and funnels it to the exit point.
+This enables complete tray emptying, which ensures maximum payload is achieved with every dump cycle.

 Austin Ultima body